L400-RTI/Training-material/modules/12 - CICD and ALM.md

 ### Introduction

-In this module, we explore the critical role of Application Lifecycle Management (ALM) and Continuous Integration / Continuous Deployment (CI/CD) within the context of Microsoft Fabric’s Real-Time Intelligence (RTI) ecosystem.
+In this module, we explore the critical role of Application Lifecycle Management (ALM) and Continuous Integration / Continuous Deployment (CI/CD) within the context of Microsoft Fabric’s Real-Time Intelligence (Real-Time Intelligence) ecosystem.
 As real-time data solutions mature from experimentation to production workloads, the need for robust, repeatable, and automated deployment practices becomes paramount—not only to scale, but to maintain trust, compliance, and operational excellence.

-We will dive deep into the tools, APIs, pipelines, and integration patterns that enable enterprise-grade DevOps practices for core RTI components, including Eventstreams, KQL Databases, Eventhouse, and Data Activator.
+We will dive deep into the tools, APIs, pipelines, and integration patterns that enable enterprise-grade DevOps practices for core Real-Time Intelligence components, including Eventstreams, KQL Databases, Eventhouse, and Data Activator.
 This module addresses both platform-native capabilities like Git integration and deployment pipelines, as well as external orchestration through Azure DevOps and GitHub Actions.

 Beyond the mechanics of deployment, we will cover key ALM considerations:

-- How to version, test, and promote RTI artifacts across environments
+- How to version, test, and promote Real-Time Intelligence aReal-Time Intelligencefacts across environments
 - How to leverage automation APIs for declarative deployments
 - How to troubleshoot deployment issues and schema inconsistencies
-- Known limitations and workarounds in current CI/CD support for RTI
+- Known limitations and workarounds in current CI/CD support for Real-Time Intelligence
 - Strategies for monitoring deployment health, governance, and compliance

 By the end of this module, you will have the knowledge to design, implement, and operate a CI/CD pipeline tailored to Microsoft Fabric’s Real-Time Intelligence workloads, with the rigor and reliability demanded by enterprise production systems.